Third Carlist War: 1875

 The pronounciamiento of General Arsenio Martinez de Campos and Brigadier Daban proclaimed the restoration of the monarchy on December 29, 1874, enthroning Alfonso XII, the son of the deposed Queen Regnant Isabel II, as King.
 A subsequent manifesto, written by former prominent Carlist leader Ramon Cabrera, announced his support of the new monarch, severely undermining the Carlist cause.
 Several Carlist leaders, such as Savalls, Mendiri, Dorregaray and many others, were put on trial for disloyalty by fellow Carlists or removed from command in 1875.
-From this point onward, Carlists made few advances and instead fought to defend the holdings gained between 1873–1874, setting the basis for the end of the war.
+From this point onward, Carlists made few advances and instead fought to defend the holdings gained between 1873 and 1874, setting the basis for the end of the war.

 Basque Country

 The restoration of the monarchy and internal dissensions promoted by the royal sympathizer, Ramon Cabrera, in the Carlist ranks proved fatal for the Carlist cause.
 Many high-ranking Carlist officers defected and joined the government army, spreading mistrust and suspicion at the Carlist headquarters.
 Although shaken by recent events, Carlists demonstrated that they had not been defeated yet.
 On February 3, General Torcuato Mendiri was able to surprise a government column near Lácar, east of Estella, recently captured by government forces.
 In the subsequent battle, the Carlists captured some pieces of artillery, 2,000 rifles and 300 prisoners.
-1,000 men died during the battle, most of which were government troops.
+1,000 men died during the battle, most of whom were government troops.
 The Carlists missed an opportunity for more decisive success when King Alfonso XII, who was traveling with the column, escaped capture.
 Once again, the Carlists showed their effectiveness in ambushes.

 The defeat at Lácar did not stop the Spanish government, however, which launched another offensive in the summer of 1875.
 This time, the central government's force, advancing into Navarre under General Jenaro de Quesada's orders, encountered a Carlist army led by General José Pérula at Treviño on July 7.
 General Tello, Quesada's subordinate, won a decisive victory over the Carlist army, forcing it to retreat in disarray.
 Soon afterwards, Quesada entered Vitoria unopposed and triumphant.
 Government forces continued their offensive during summer and fall, with two armies encroaching on Carlist territory, one led by General Quesada and the other by General Martinez Campos.
 Carlists responded with a scorched-earth tactic, burning crops and retreating from areas they could not hold against the government's advance.
 A change in Carlist leadership, with the dismissal of Mendiri and the naming of the Count of Caserta as commander-in-chief, did not stabilize the situation.
 Even with 48 infantry battalions, 3 cavalry regiments, 2 engineer battalions and 100 pieces of artillery under his command, the Count was not able to bring government advance to a halt.